 Samsung Galaxy Z Fold 3 release date and price

-The Samsung Galaxy Z Fold 3 release date was August 27, 2021 in the US and UK, while in Australia it’s September 10, 2021.
+The Samsung Galaxy Z Fold 3's release date was August 27, 2021 in the US and UK, while in Australia it was September 10, 2021.

-The Z Fold 3 price is cheaper than the launch price of the Galaxy Z Fold 2, but be warned: foldable phones are still notably more expensive than conventional top-end smartphones like the Samsung Galaxy S21 Ultra or iPhone 12 Pro Max.
+The Z Fold 3 arrives priced cheaper than the launch price of the Galaxy Z Fold 2, but be warned: foldable phone like these are still notably more expensive than conventional top-end smartphones, like the Samsung Galaxy S22 Ultra or iPhone 13 Pro Max.

 It starts at $1,799 / £1,599 / AU$2,499 for a model with 256GB of storage, while if you want extra capacity you can get a 512GB Galaxy Fold 3 for $1,899 / £1,699 / AU$2,649.
 The Z Fold 2 started at $1,999 / £1,799 / AU$2,999 when it was released in 2020.